JimLynx/fundpin/README.md

 - On user logout, cart data does not persist and session is cleared on logging back in.
 On further investigating, allowing the persistent data could cause security vulnerabilities so this has been excluded from this project.
 - The Facebook 'Share' button returns the home url of the site, and not the specific project or blog page as intented.
 However, through the same package [django_social_share](https://pypi.org/project/django-social-share/), the Twitter and Email options return the correct results.
 I have tried many fixes to this, yet have not found a resolve and have decided to leave this as an existing issue to be resolved in further development after submission.
-- During HTML validation, recieved "**Error**: Duplicate attribute id." => **Unresolved**: `id="id_image"` is generated in the same input as `id="new-image"`, presumably by the JavaScript.
+- During HTML validation, recieved: "**Error**: Duplicate attribute id." => **Unresolved**: `id="id_image"` is generated in the same input as `id="new-image"`, presumably by the JavaScript.
 As this is working fine, I've decided to leave this as a future bug fix for now due to time-constraints.
-- During HTML validation, recieved  "**Error**: Duplicate ID in remove_(itemid)" => **Unresolved**: Unable to find cause, but presumed to be from the `update_remove_donation.html`template.
+- During HTML validation, recieved: "**Error**: Duplicate ID in remove_(itemid)" => **Unresolved**: Unable to find cause, but presumed to be from the `update_remove_donation.html`template.
 As this is working fine, I've decided to leave this as a future bug fix for now due to time-constraints.
+- Email confirmation of purchase order is not going through after checkout success.
+Webhooks see, to be working and unsure why the email is not sending.
+Due to time-constraints, this issue will be resolved at a later date after project submission.
+- If keyword is entered in the Search bar, it returns all words that that keyword is part of - i.e if entering a search for 'lion' then the word 'bil**lion**' is returned.

 > [Back to Top](#table-of-contents)